 INTJ and INFJ

 INTJs may become attracted to INFJs’ sincerity and loyalty; intelligent and sensitive INFJs could fit the ideal model of the relationship INTJs typically have in mind.

 They are likely to have a great intellectual connection, but the INFJ will be more devoted to the relationship than the INTJ who prioritizes his or her work.

-Also, because the INTJ doesn’t feel comfortable to talk about feelings, the INFJ’s emotional needs are likely to stay unfulfilled.
+Also, because the INTJ doesn’t feel comfortable talking about feelings, the INFJ’s emotional needs are likely to stay unfulfilled.

-There is a lot more details on INTJ / INFJ similarities and differences here.
+More details on INTJ / INFJ similarities and differences here.

 INTJ and ENFP